 While working as a young reporter in the Quad-Cities, Cheri met a rookie cop named Gerry Bustos who she fell in love with and married.
 With her husband Gerry, who now serves as the Sheriff of Rock Island County, she raised three sons and has two grandchildren, all of whom proudly call Illinois home.

 Throughout her career in journalism, Cheri used her pen to help her community.
-She uncovered numerous stories of corruption and greed in government, winning state and national awards for her work on behalf of the public interest.
-That same commitment to doing what’s right and striving for excellence continues to drive her today.
+She uncovered numerous stories of corruption and greed in government, winning awards for her work on behalf of the public interest.

-Twelve years ago, Cheri left journalism to work for one of the nation’s largest non-profit health care systems.
-At her job, she helped the disadvantaged navigate the health care system and worked to improve the quality of health care available to families throughout the region.
+Cheri eventually left journalism to work for one of the nation’s largest nondenominational, non-profit health care systems.
+Here, she helped the disadvantaged navigate the health care system and worked to improve the quality of health care available to area families.

-Cheri has long been active in her community, serving on numerous nonprofit boards and as the President of the Women’s Connection, one of Illinois’ largest women’s organizations.
-In 2007, her commitment to public service and desire to further give back to the community, led Cheri to run for local office.
+Cheri has long been active in her community and served on numerous nonprofit boards and as the President of the Women’s Connection, one of Illinois’ largest women’s organizations.
+In 2007, Cheri’s commitment to public service and desire to further give back to the community led her to run for local office.